Submission of Articles

 on New Zealand law, general principles of common law, and international

-- Unsolicited articles are assessed by the General Editors and
+- Unsolicited articles are assessed by the editors and then double-blind peer reviewed

-- Submissions must not have been concurrently submitted to, or published in, any other journal or law review.
+- Submissions must not have been concurrently submitted to any other journal or published elsewhere.

 - We are often provided with new books by publishers for book

 reviews.
-If you are interested in reviewing new books please contact
+If you are interested in reviewing a specific book, please contact

 Faculty of Law